 Purists, beware.
 We are well aware of the fervor with which one will defend one’s preparation of a lobster roll.
 And there are abominations out there: deep-fried, as a grilled cheese, on brioche with avocado — gack.
-We didn’t want to mess with perfection (lightly toasted top-loading hot dog bun, minimal mayo, small piece of lettuce), but we did want to find a way to slip our tasty pancetta into the mix.
-A little cured pork can make most anything taste better, right?
-So we crisped up just a little, melted butter in the fat to toast the buns, and sprinkled the crunchy bits on top.
+We didn’t want to mess with perfection (lightly toasted top-loading hot dog bun, minimal mayo, small piece of lettuce), but we did want to find a way to slip our tasty Pancetta into the mix.
+A little cured pork can make almost anything taste better, right?
+So for our Volpi lobster roll we crisped up just a little, melted butter in the fat to toast the buns, and sprinkled the crunchy bits on top.
 Lobster love with pork belly.
 What could go wrong?

 Bring a large pot with 1 inch of water to a boil over high heat.
 Add the lobsters, head first, and cover.
 Steam until the lobsters turn bright red and an antennae is easily pulled off, 10 to 15 minutes.
 If the foamy water starts to boil over, turn the heat down a little.
 Remove the lobsters and let them cool enough so you can handle them.